SIMP J013656.5+093347: Physical properties

 In 2018 astronomers said "Detecting SIMP J01365663+0933473 with the VLA through its auroral radio emission, also means that we may have a new way of detecting exoplanets, including the elusive rogue ones not orbiting a parent star ...
 This particular object is exciting because studying its magnetic dynamo mechanisms can give us new insights on how the same type of mechanisms can operate in extrasolar planets – planets beyond our Solar System ...
 We think these mechanisms can work not only in brown dwarfs, but also in both gas giant and terrestrial planets."
 During the observation with the VLA only one pulse was detected for SIMP0136.
 The magnetic flux of SIMP0136 was estimated to be 3.2 kG.
 In 2025 significant auroral activity was detected on SIMP0136.
-A re-analysis of the JWST data found that the atmophere showed a temperature inversion at the stratosphere, caused by auroral heating, driven by electron precipitation.
+A re-analysis of the JWST data found that the atmosphere showed a temperature inversion at the stratosphere, caused by auroral heating, driven by electron precipitation.
 The methane and carbon monoxide abundance were found to be in chemical disequelibrium and methane abundance decreases at the temperature inversion.
 Observations with JWST/NIRSpec and NIRISS were used to find a transition of methane absorption to methane emission at low pressures (high altitudes).
 A similar methane emission was found previously only in CWISEP J1935−1546.
 This transition is explained with auroral heating from electron precipitation.

 In 2017 the rotational velocity and radial velocity were measured.
 It was found that SIMP0136 can be seen almost equator-on with an inclination of 80 ±12°.